 It’s August already…where has the summer gone?
 If you’re in the middle of canning up your garden’s bounty, you might not be thinking about what you can plant this month.

 This planting guide for Zone 9 will give you 12 vegetables you can plant in August for a great harvest this fall.
-Not sure what planting zone you’re in?
-This interactive map will tell you.
+Let’s get started!

 Red Winter Kale

 Tender and sweet, Red Winter Kale is mildly flavored compared to other types of kale.
 It has beautiful, dark-red stems and beautifully shaped leaves.
 Besides being chock-full of nutrients, it’s great in a salad or as a garnish.
 Sow seeds directly in the garden or set out plants.